 Nevertheless, it’s an interesting place to visit because it’s the burial site of several prominent people in British history, including the executed queens and Sir Thomas Moore.
 According to Daniel Farson, this is also the place that’s supposedly most haunted by the ghost of Anne Boleyn and where you may find her soul roaming at night.

 Armoury | First Museum | 17th Century

-Do you love military history, weapons, and armors?
+Do you love military history, weapons, and armor?
 Then you need to see this exhibition.
-It is housed inside the White Tower on the entrance floor, containing one of the largest armories in the country, with pieces as old as the 15th century.
-Also, it is the oldest museum exhibit at the Tower of London, as it has been used for the display of these amazing items since the 17th century.
+It’s housed inside the White Tower on the entrance floor and contains one of the largest armories in the country, with pieces dating back to the 15th century.
+Also, it’s the oldest museum exhibit at the Tower of London.
+It’s been used for the display of these amazing items since the 17th century.

 1. Crown Jewels